Sewer Main Stoppage

 - So be smart and if you’re having issues with your home’s vent stack, call in the experts and we’ll get it fixed fast and right the very first time!

 If your sewer line repeatedly backs up, replacement is your best option.
-Call the sewer replacement experts at Lighten Up Electric and Plumbing to learn more or schedule a consultation today!
+Call the sewer replacement experts at Lighten Up Plumbing, Heating, Cooling and Electric to learn more or schedule a consultation today!